Project Overview

 Jupiter Power

-In 2025, Jupiter Power signed a $500 million / 4.75 GWh supply agreement with Peak Energy for sodium-ion batteries — a chemistry with no thermal runaway, no toxic off-gassing, and passive cooling.
+In 2025, Jupiter Power signed a $500 million / 4.75 GWh supply agreement with Peak Energy for sodium-ion batteries, a chemistry that has shown no thermal runaway in abuse testing, with reduced toxic emissions and passive cooling.
 CTO Mike Geier called it a “potential game changer.”
 The company proposing lithium-ion for Snoqualmie Ridge is spending half a billion dollars on the technology that would fix the problems Snoqualmie Ridge is worried about.

 PSE tolling agreement